Artboard 10 Copy 13.png

 Whiteboard Sessions with Team + Client

-Paper Prototyping UI Ideas
+Paper Prototyping

-Early ideas were vetted by running through mock project builds and testing basic layouts and workflows with a large paper prototype.
+Early ideas were vetted by running through mock project builds and testing basic layouts and workflows with a paper prototype.
 By failing quickly and not focusing on digital concerns, I quickly exposed problems and iterated solutions that I presented to the client and team for feedback.

-Starting Small - Digital Layouts for Touch & Tablet
+Starting Small - Prototyping for Tablet

 A GIF showing a clip of early iteration that explored layout and interaction.